-Perhaps we should give some serious thought about the idea of leadership.
-There are hundreds of great books and thousands of great articles out there on the topic; each one discussing many different elements of what makes a leader either good or bad.
-Unfortunately, so few discuss what I consider to be the essential element of any leadership idea or role.
+Perhaps we should give some serious thought to the idea of leadership.
+There are hundreds of great books and thousands of great articles on the topic, each discussing many different elements of what makes a leader, good or bad.
+Unfortunately, so few discuss what I consider essential elements of any leadership idea or role.
 Let’s take a moment to talk about bravery.

 Of course, the definition of “leadership” is the action of leading a group of people or an organization.
 This seems simple enough, but I think it’s important that we dig just a little deeper to realize the true foundation.
 The definition of “leader” is the person who leads or commands a group, organization, or country.
 That’s fine, but we really need to define the word “lead” because THIS is the true root of leadership.
 When we do this, we discover that “lead” is the initiative in an action or an example for others to follow.

 So let’s take a second to own that by changing how we interpret it.
 I want you to consider that leadership is being the example for others to follow and being the one making the initiative in an action.
 This means that a leader must be willing to cause (a process or action) to begin and be willing to show others that doing so is the right thing to do – even if some disagree with it.
 That’s a tall order to fill.

 When we look at it this way, it is arguably one of the hardest things for any human to do and the exact reason there are so few real leaders.
 This is because change is difficult and attempting that first step toward anything requires a substantial amount of bravery.
 What I love about this idea is that when you examine it, you find that being a leader requires bravery but that demonstrating bravery is actually being a leader.